“In the eye of a hurricane, there is quiet/

 “Then what’s all over your shirt?”
 Honda asked.

-With little to explain, Jounouchi puffed his cheeks up and looked away, deciding that not saying anything was about the same as stumbling through some other lie.
+With little to explain, Jounouchi puffed his cheeks up and stared at the opaque stain on his shirt.
+He decided that not saying anything was about the same as stumbling through some other lie.
 He wasn’t ashamed.
 Honda knew he liked guys.
 But at the same time, explaining that it was Kaiba, and why it was Kaiba, was incredibly difficult.

 “Don’t bust my balls man, alright?
 Things happen.”